5GZORRO/issm/README.md

 In a new terminal, log into ISSM Kafka container

-Invoke the below command to publish an intent on ISSM topic
+Invoke the below command to publish an intent on ISSM topic providing a callback where progress and flow result are to be published.

+**Note:** for kafka callback ISSM kafka bus is being used

 ```
  /opt/kafka/bin/kafka-console-producer.sh --topic issm-topic --bootstrap-server localhost:9092
 ```

->{"event_uuid": "123", "operation": "submit_intent", "location": "37.80 N, 23.75 E"}
+>{"event_uuid": "123", "operation": "submit_intent", "location": "37.80 N, 23.75 E", "callback": {"type": "kafka", "kafka_topic": "my-mno-topic"}}

 The flow is invoked automatically